LuchinChang/LuchinChang.github.io/_projects/ReLyMe.md

     - name: Structure
   - name: Experiments and Results
   - name: Demo
+  - name: Acknowledgments

 demoId: HbDs_FsLnTA
 ---
-Authors of the paper: Zhang, Chen and Chang, Luchin and Wu, Songruoyao and Tan, Xu and Qin, Tao and Liu, Tie-Yan and Zhang, Kejun
+Authors of the [paper]({{ page.paper }}): Zhang, Chen and Chang, Luchin and Wu, Songruoyao and Tan, Xu and Qin, Tao and Liu, Tie-Yan and Zhang, Kejun

 ## Introduction